utk-cs340-spring22/project-ideas/abradl11.md

 ## Proposal

-A web service that helps aspiring developers find open source projects on GitHub to contribute to.
+A web service that helps developers find open source projects on GitHub they are interested in to help developers gain experience and grow the open source community.

 ## Rational

+### Job Experience

 More and more developers are gaining their skills from online resources.
-However, there can be this limbo phase, called "tutorial hell", where maybe a developer has acquired enough skill to get a job, but does not have any actual experience yet.
+However, there can be this limbo phase, called "tutorial hell", where a developer has acquired enough skill to get a job, but they do not have the "experience" they need.
+It could help them to find projects to work to gain job experience.
-This service would help pair new developers or even experienced developers in transitioning to find new projects that capture their interest and help them move onto the next phase.
+It could also help developers looking to branch out and try something new.

+### Open Source Networking

+Many developers spend their whole career working on open source projects.
+It could be used as a networking tool to connect them with other open source projects to expand their community outreach.

-### Why GitHub?
+### Why GitHub

-GitHub is one of the most popular spots for developers and open source projects on the internet.
-There are tons of developers and open source projects to pool from.
-GitHub also has rich first party [APIs](https://docs.github.com/en/graphql) that would provide lots of information about develops and projects an ML algorithm could use to find matches.
+GitHub is one of the most popular spots for developers and open source projects.
+It is the biggest pool of developers and projects on the internet.
+GitHub has rich first party [APIs](https://docs.github.com/en/graphql) that provide lots of information about developers and projects an algorithm could use to create matches.

 ## Features

+Would try not to reinvent the wheel for features GitHub and other social media services already provide.

-- The user could login with their GitHub account and allow access to their information.
+- A user can log in and authorize access to their GitHub account (OAuth).
+- A database with user accounts, API tokens, liked projects, user preferences, and maybe cached search results.
-- Some sort of ML algorithm to use the developers's information to find projects.
+- A simple algorithm on the server to match developers with projects.
-- A curated feed of open source GitHub projects the user could browse through.
+- A feed of open source GitHub projects a user can browse through.
-- A page of information about the projects so the user does not have to leave the app.
+- _(optional)_ A page of information about the projects so the user does not have to leave the app.
-- A preferences pane to tweak the results of the search algorithm.
-- A way for the user to favorite projects they like to view for later and maybe some way to organize them.
+- _(optional)_ A way for the user to favorite projects they like to view for later and maybe some way to organize them.
-- A database with user accounts, API tokens, liked projects, and maybe cached search results.
+- _(optional)_ An advanced ML algorithm that uses lots of GitHub data to produced optimized results.
+- _(optional)_ A preferences pane to tweak the results of the search algorithm.

-## Technology
+## Technologies

 - Frontend framework: Svelte, React
 - Backend: Rust, NodeJS, Flask